 Crescenza is milky-white in colour with a fresh moist and buttery paste and no rind.
 It usually has a mild and delicate sweet flavour.

 This rich, fresh cheese is ideally eaten on its own or paired with fresh rocket salad and prosciutto.
 It is also used on pizzas, in risottos or baked in focaccia.
-As a part of cheese board, Crescenza is usually served besides a selection of jams and honey.
+As a part of the cheese board, Crescenza is usually served beside a selection of jams and honey.